 Muzzies began part time as Muzzies Country Lane Woodshop in 2002.
 Initially, there was a lot of scroll saw work, then furniture for the family.
 The first products sold were outdoor furniture, window boxes and trellises.
-The outdoor game, Kubb was added.
+The outdoor game, Kubb, was added.
 Wooden Shaker style buckets became popular and were sold locally in several stores and at some outdoor markets.

 As skills were honed and good tools and equipment were added to the shop, the product offering broadened and it became evident that the dream of making a living working wood could become a reality.

-Having always enjoyed playing crokinole, Murray designed and built a board for his daughter and her husband for a Christmas gift.
+Having always enjoyed playing crokinole, Murray designed and built a board for his daughter and her husband for a Christmas gift in 2006.
 It was a hit, and the feedback from friends and family was tremendous.
 The next fall 12 boards were built and taken to two Christmas craft fairs.
 The reactions were amazing as hundreds stopped by to talk about the game, ask questions, and try a few rounds on boards set up for play.

 After listing and selling for a few months on Ebay, a website was designed and soon there was less time for making any other products as the crokinole board market grew.